socodeit/authapi/README.md

 These redirection paths only occur on success paths currently, although this may change in the future.

 ## <a name="storers"></a> Implementing Storers
-Authboss makes no presumptions about how you want to store your data.
+authapi makes no presumptions about how you want to store your data.
 While different web frameworks have their own authentication plugins such as passport or devise, Go has so no such standard framework and therefore we cannot make any of these assumptions and data handling is a bit more manual.